Miniature Schnauzer vs Scottish Terrier

 The Miniature Schnauzer is known for being a high-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 11-20 lbs and lifespan of 12-15 yrs, the Miniature Schnauzer has specific care needs shaped by its genetics and build.
 Read on for the specifics that matter most.

 With Family Members